faridrh/EnglishLearningHub/src/stories/intermediate/the-lost-key.md

 Sarah had been looking everywhere for her house key.
 She had searched through her purse three times, checked every pocket of her jacket, and even looked under the cushions of her car seats.
 The key seemed to have completely disappeared.

-"This is impossible," she muttered to herself as she stood outside her apartment building.
+"This is impossible," she <mark>muttered</mark> to herself as she stood outside her apartment building.
 "I had it this morning when I left for work."

-She tried to remember her morning routine.
+She tried to remember her morning <mark>routine</mark>.
 She had gotten up at seven o'clock, made coffee, checked her emails, and then grabbed her things to leave.
-She definitely remembered locking the door behind her because she always double-checked it before going to work.
+She definitely remembered locking the door behind her because she always <mark>double-checked</mark> it before going to work.

 Sarah called her roommate Emma, hoping she might be home.
 The phone rang several times before Emma answered.